Detroit Weather: Air Quality Alert in effect today

-(WXYZ) — Mostly sunny skies continue this week with temperatures approaching 90 degrees by Thursday.
+(WXYZ) — Mostly sunny skies continue this week with temperatures approaching flirting with 90° late in the week.

-An Air Quality Alert has been issued for Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw and Wayne counties on Tuesday.
+An Air Quality Alert has been issued for Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, Wayne, and Lenawee counties for Wednesday.

-People and businesses are urged to avoid activities that lead to ozone formation like refueling vehicles or topping off, using gas-powered lawn equipment or using charcoal lighter fluid.
+People are urged to avoid activities that lead to ozone formation like refueling vehicles or topping off, using gas-powered lawn equipment or using charcoal lighter fluid.

-It is recommended that active children and adults, and people with respiratory diseases like asthma, limit prolonged outdoor exertion.
+It is recommended that people with respiratory diseases like asthma, limit prolonged outdoor exertion.

 Detroit weather 7-day forecast